Hotels near Cheyenne Fields

 Which hotels near Cheyenne Fields have laundry facilities?

-Which hotels near Cheyenne Fields have a pool?
+Which hotels near Cheyenne Fields have an outdoor pool?

 Which hotels near Cheyenne Fields have suites or extra space?